cosmos/sdk-tutorials/interchain-exchange/tutorial/03-orderbook.md

 In this chapter you will create a `orderbook.go` file with the interface for the orderbook.
 The orderbook will allow to publish buy or sell orders.
 The orderbook for a certain pair of token has to be registered on the orderbook first.
 After registering a pair of token, you can add sell orders and buy orders to this orderbook.
 You will create the `sellorder.go` file with the interface of a sell order.
 A sell order contains the data of the token denomination and a price you offer to sell a token for.
 You will create the `buyorder.go` file with the interface of a buy order.
 A buy order contains the data of the token denomination and a price you offer to buy a token for.
+Buy orders and sell orders will live on different blockchain apps.
 When a buy and a sell order match, the exchange will be executed.

 ## Add The Orderbook